A tire can be defective and dangerous in a number of ways:

 For more than 20 years, our law firm has helped injured people receive financial compensation for the damages and losses they suffered because of the negligence of others.
 We’d like to help you, too.

 Our attorneys are experienced in investigating and litigating product liability claims.
-We have the experience, resources, and skill required to handle even large, complex tire defect cases.
+We have the experience, resources, and skill required to handle even large, complex cases.

 Did a tire defect cause an accident that injured you or a family member?
-Our California tire defect lawyers can help you receive financial compensation for the damages you’ve suffered.
+A defective tire lawyer can help you receive financial compensation for the damages you’ve suffered.
 To learn if we can be of assistance to you, please contact The Reeves Law Group today at (800) 644-8000 for a free consultation.